 Highland

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Highland local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Highland is Scotland’s largest council area by land, covering vast mountain ranges, lochs, and coastal landscapes.
+Overview ⁞ Highland is Scotland’s largest council area by land, covering vast mountain ranges, lochs, and coastal landscapes.
 Tourism, renewable energy, and agriculture dominate the economy.
 Inverness is the main city and a gateway to the Highlands.

+Who governs Highland?
 The local government for this district is: The Highland Council (Scotland Council Area).

 Constituencies in Highland